red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 FunctionResponse({ hereItIs: thatCounter });
 ```

-Suppose that we put it into `cloudFunction` directory with file name `myFirstCloudFunction.js`.
+Suppose that we put it into the `cloudFunction` directory with the file name `myFirstCloudFunction.js`.
 Now let's require it and start the server.
-The require mechnism works similar to _Node_'s.
+The require mechanism works similar to _Node_'s.

 ```javascript
 // ...